 Have a dinner on the 59th floor

-The best place to enjoy the night 360° panoramic view while eating the most delicious food is a Moon Bar & Vertigo Grill restaurant.
-This fine dining restaurant on the rooftop of one of the Bangkok’s skyscrapers is definitely not a budget eat, but it’s still a great value for money when you keep in mind the service, food and the atmosphere with the most spectacular city view.
+The best place to enjoy the 360° panoramic view at night while eating the most delicious food is at the Moon Bar & Vertigo Grill restaurant.
+This fine dining restaurant on the rooftop of one of Bangkok’s skyscrapers is definitely not a budget eat, but it’s still a great value for money when you keep in mind the service, food and the atmosphere with the most spectacular city view.
 The best way to end your one-day trip to Bangkok, that’s for sure.

 Enjoy a jazz night